civican/legisinfo/42-1/bills/C-77/bill_text.md

   **(2)** Subsection 158.6(3) of the Act is replaced by the following:

-    **(3)** After giving a representative of the Canadian Forces and the released person an opportunity to be heard, the officer conducting the review may make any direction that a custody review officer may make under subsection (1). **If he or she makes a direction, subsections (1.1) and (1.2) apply with any necessary modifications**.
+    **(3)** After giving a representative of the Canadian Forces and the released person an opportunity to be heard, the officer conducting the review may make any direction that a custody review officer may make under subsection (1).
+If he or she makes a direction, subsections (1.1) and (1.2) apply with any necessary modifications.

 ### Section 20